projectmason/projectmason/README.md

 - 🌱 I’m currently learning: **Software Engineering to the highest level!**

-- 👨‍💻 All of my projects are available here.
+- 👨‍💻 All of my projects are available here, some are private.
+Join my Discord server for more info!

 - 💬 Ask me about: **Python, VALORANT stuff, Java, Typescript**